codewitch-honey-crisis/VisualFA/README.md

 - GeneratorDemo - Demonstrates source code generation
 - GeneratorDemoVB - Same as above but for VB.NET instead of C#
 - SimpleStuff - Various demonstrations
+- ArticleImages - Code I used to generate codeproject.com content